jon-harper/OmniBox/docs/bom.md

 ## Tray and Panel Configurations

 The Universal Bill of Materials includes the fasteners needed to mount panels and the the required trays.
-It does *not* include the hardware needed to attach anything to those panels and trays, as these are specific the hardware.
+It does *not* include the hardware needed to attach anything to those panels and trays.
+You can find mounting information for each component on the supported parts pages below.

 ### Power Supply Trays